-Proper care will result in many years of use of your wool blanket.
+Proper care will result in many years of use from your blanket.
 The elasticity of wool fiber makes it naturally wrinkle-resistant and prone to holding its shape.
 There is no need for frequent cleanings.
-Wool’s resilience, low static, and hairy surface help it to repel dirt and other elements.
+Wool’s resilience, low static, and hairy surface help it repel dirt and other elements.

 Dry cleaning is the best way to maintain the size, structure, and appearance of your wool blanket.
-Please DO NOT MACHINE WASH your wool blanket.
-Woolly Mammoth Woolen Company blankets with a “dry clean only” label have not been treated with a washable finish.
 Machine washing can result in noticeable shrinkage, loss of fibers, and loss of fabric smoothness.

 Pilling is a natural occurrence often caused by abrasion.
 Pilling can be removed by using a razor blade or an electric fabric shaver.